Are you wondering if YouTube ads are right for your business? How do YouTube Ads Work?

 Once you’ve decided to start advertising on YouTube, here’s how to get started:

 - Log into your Google Ads account and head over to the campaigns section.
-Click +campaign and select video from the dropdown.
+Click +campaign and select the video from the dropdown.

 - Name your campaign–and make sure you pick something that’s easy to identify.